capocasa/snab/README.md

 When you run it, gradle:

 - installs all android dependencies it needs
-- Compiles the NativeActivity java class
+- Compiles the SDL java classes
 - Runs the included cmake build script once arm, arm64, i386 and amd64
   - Calls the nim compiler to generate the C code
   - Calls the C compiler like normal
 - installs the app on whatever device is connected via usb cable

-The main Nim file needs to contain some GLFM boilerplate code.
+The main Nim file needs to contain some SDL boilerplate code.

 Make it Yours
 -------------